zzonyo/trust-docs-test/source/index.html.md

 Description of post_only: assure that the maker order remains as maker order, it will not be filled immediately with the use of post_only, for the match system will automatically check whether the price of the maker order is higher/lower than the opponent first price, i.e. higher than bid price 1 or lower than the ask price 1.
 If yes, the maker order will placed on the orderbook, if not, the maker order will be cancelled.

-No need to transfer BBO order price(ask 1and bid 1) parameter, optimal_5: top 5 optimal BBO price, optimal_10：top 10 optimal BBO price, optimal_20：top 20 optimal BBO price (No need to transfer price data) ，limit": limit order, "post_only": maker order only (price data transfer is needed),IOC :Immediate-Or-Cancel Order,FOK:Fill-Or-Kill Order
+No need to transfer BBO order price(ask 1and bid 1) parameter, optimal_5: top 5 optimal BBO price, optimal_10：top 10 optimal BBO price, optimal_20：top 20 optimal BBO price (No need to transfer price data) ，limit": limit order, "post_only": maker order only (price data transfer is needed),IOC :Immediate-Or-Cancel Order,FOK:Fill-Or-Kill Order.

 > Response: